Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Setting up camp above Yosemite Valley.

-Upgrade Your Gear
+3. Consider Upgrading Your Gear

 A good way to decide where to upgrade first is to consider $ per ounce, aka how many dollars you’re paying per ounce you save.